nafarinha/nuno_farinha_pda/PDA_Static_and_Dynamic_Task_A/testing_task_1.md

   dif highest_card(card1 card2)
   #By convention, the if statement should be indented in relation to the previous line where the method is defined.
   if card1.value > card2.value
     #Property 'name' does not exist in card object.
-It should be replaced with 'suit'.
+    # Object card1 should be returned.
     return card.name
   else
     card2